Edwards-R/redlist_docs/irecord_data_analysis/iRecord_analysis/data_breakdown.md

 |91,207|88,990|2.4%|

 ## Scheme overlap
-There are 52,441 records which are directly found in both the BWARS database and iRecord.
+There are 52,441 (15.9% of iRecord) records which are directly found in both the BWARS database and iRecord.
 The 10 most common Understandings between the two are:

 |Understanding|Records:|
 |---|---|